marijnh/Eloquent-JavaScript/01_values.md

 When you write something inside `${}` in a template literal, its result will be computed, converted to a string, and included at that position.
-The example produces "half of 100 is 50".
+The example produces "_half of 100 is 50_".

 ## Unary operators